Swanson Health Products: History

-Swanson Health Products launched in 1969 in Fargo by Leland Swanson Sr. A self-taught natural health enthusiast, Swanson cites the influence of Linus Pauling, Irwin Stone, Roger J. Williams, Paul Bragg, and Adelle Davis.
+Swanson Health Products was founded in 1969 in Fargo, North Dakota, by Leland Swanson Sr. The company initially sold vitamins and dietary supplements by mail order.

-Swanson's personal regimen began with vitamin E, and by 1968, he was a regular user of several vitamins and supplements and began ordering in bulk to maintain his personal supply.
-Not long after he ordered 5,000 vitamin E capsules and began selling supplements through the mail.
-Shortly thereafter, he began publishing small catalogs of his own.

 By 1980, SHP was operating with about 10 employees from a storefront in downtown Fargo.
-In 1982 the company moved its mail order manufacturing and shipping operations to a 15000 sqft facility.
-In the 1990s, the company added a website, swansonvitamins.com.
-SHP moved into a 120000 sqft facility in 2001, housing its call center, customer care center, marketing, manufacturing, storage, and shipping operations all under one roof, while maintaining the original storefront.
+In 1982, the company moved its mail order manufacturing and shipping operations to a 15000 sqft facility.
+During the 1990s, the company expanded its mail order business to the internet.

+In 2001, the company moved its operations to a 120000 sqft facility in Fargo.
+The facility housed its customer service, marketing, manufacturing, storage, and shipping operations.

 In January 2016, Leland Swanson, Jr. retired and SHP was acquired by Swander Pace Capital, a private equity firm specializing in investments in growth-oriented, middle-market consumer-products companies.

 In January 2019, the company started selling products containing cannabidiol from industrial hemp, which was federally legalized in the 2018 Farm Bill.

 Products and quality control

-Swanson Health Products carries more than 26,000 products, ranging from vitamins and supplements to "eco-friendly" home cleaning products.
-The company has more than 20 Swanson-branded lines that cover natural health products as well as some over-the-counter drugs and organic foods.
+Swanson Health Products carries vitamins, dietary supplements, and other health-related consumer products.
+The company has more than 20 Swanson-branded lines related to some over-the-counter medication, personal-care products, household products, and organic foods.

 Since 2001, SHP has participated in independent third-party Good Manufacturing Practices (GMP) audits to maintain high-quality finished products.
-SHP submits its dietary supplements to ConsumerLab.com testing for third-party reviews of safety and efficacy.
-ConsumerLab.com tested only 25 of Swanson's 26,000+ supplements as of 9/8/2016.
+The company has also had products reviewed by ConsumerLab.com for safety and efficacy.